-If you are charged with a DWI or a DUI, you do have the option to plead guilty and just take your punishment.
+If you are charged with a DWI vs DUI, you do have the option to plead guilty and just take your punishment.
 But that is almost never a good idea.
-Whether you are facing a DWI or a DUI, it is always best to hire a professional DUI auto lawyer to plead your case.
+Whether you are facing a DWI vs DUI, it is always best to hire a professional DUI auto lawyer to plead your case.
 They might be able to reach a plea agreement with the prosecutor, have your charges lessened, or in some instances even have your case thrown out altogether.

 There are many criminal defenses attorney that an experienced DUI lawyer can use to plead your case.
 Since specific steps must be followed, if the police faltered in any way while charging you, then your lawyer might be able to use that as grounds for dismissal, or at worst, to get you a plea bargain that will work in your favor.
 Just because your BAC was over the legal threshold, that does not necessarily mean that you will automatically be found guilty.